TheMouseHouse/svgpackager/README.md

 Changes
 -------
+*v1.0.0*
+Fixed typos and updated README
+Released as version 1.

 *v0.0.8*
 Fixed generated CSS!
 Added file/class prefixing eg. all CSS classes for individual files can be prefixed to .prefix-filename {}
 Outputing more/better info to console during packaging.